MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

 In this section, we will be implementing two voice commands.
 First, the ability to toggle the frame rate diagnostics panel by saying "toggle diagnostics."
 Second, the ability to play a sound with a voice command.
 We will first explore the MRTK profiles and settings responsible for configuring voice commands.

 1. In the Base Scene hierarchy select "MixedRealityToolkit."
 In the inspector panel, scroll down to the input system settings.
 Double click to open up the input system profile.

-> Note: Remember to make custom copies of any default profiles that need editing, as we learned in [Lesson 1](mrlearning-base-ch1.md)
+Clone the input system profile to make it editable, as we learned in [Lesson 1](mrlearning-base-ch1.md)

 In the input system profile, you will see a variety of settings.
 For voice commands, go down to where it says, “Speech Command Settings.”

 ![Lesson5 Chapter1 Step2im](images/Lesson5_Chapter1_step2im.PNG)

-2. Double click on the speech command profile, where you’ll notice a range of settings.
+2. Clone the speech commands profile to make it editable, as we learned in [Lesson 1](mrlearning-base-ch1.md).
+Double click on the speech command profile, where you’ll notice a range of settings.
 For a full description on these settings, refer the [MRTK speech documentation](<https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Input/Speech.html>).

 >Note: By default, the general behavior is auto-start.
 That can be changed to manual-start if desired, but for this example we are going to keep it on auto-start.
 The MRTK comes with several default voice commands (such as menu, toggle diagnostics, and toggle profiler).
 We will be using the keyword “toggle diagnostics” in order to turn on and off the diagnostics framerate counter.
 We will also add a new voice command in the steps below.
 >